 No Regrets and Prioritizing Your Well-being

-Don’t take your job too seriously.
-Yes, work is important, but your mental health and personal happiness should come first.
-Prioritize your well-being.
-No one else is going to tell you to take care of yourself, so you’ve got to do it.
+Do not take your job too seriously.
+Work matters.
+Your mental health and your happiness matter more.
+Put your well-being first.
+Nobody else will tell you to take care of yourself, so tell yourself.
 Nobody gives a damn about your work-life balance except you.

 You Can Just Leave

-Burn the bridges you need to burn.
-If it’s necessary for your growth and peace of mind, don’t be afraid to do it.
-If you don’t want to do something, just don’t do it.
-Don’t make everyone else’s problems your problems.
+End the relationships you need to end.
+If your growth and your peace of mind require it, do it.
+If you do not want to do something, do not do it.
+Do not make other people's problems your problems.
 You have enough of your own.

 No One Knows What They're Doing